 - a) While design concepts for unlimited hydroplanes are many and varied, construction practices are subject to established standards.
-This requirement is, of course, in the interest of.
 Reliable, well-proven methods are preferred.
-Innovative approaches may be taken, indeed are encouraged, within certain guidelines. - b) Any builder starting construction of an unlimited shall advise H1 beforehand, to avoid misunderstanding that might later be difficult or costly to correct H1 provides upon request a permission-to-build form. - c) Anyone beginning major Hull modification, reconstruction, or repair shall notify the Chief Inspector, who determines whether, intended changes are significant enough to warrant inspection.
+Innovative approaches may be taken, indeed are encouraged, within certain guidelines. - b) Any builder starting construction of an unlimited shall advise H1 beforehand, to avoid misunderstanding that might later be difficult or costly to correct H1 provides upon request a "permission-to-build" form. - c) Anyone beginning major Hull modification, reconstruction, or repair shall notify the Chief Inspector, who determines whether, intended changes are significant enough to warrant inspection.